uc-rreis/UsercentricsAssistantExtension/README.md

 # UsercentricsAssistantExtension

 A new version of the Usercentrics browser extension.

 Changelog:

-* New UI added: click the respective button to get the info you need.
+- New UI added: click the respective button to get the info you need.

-* Config data does not include scripts info, which was moved to the Script Tags
+- Config data does not include scripts info, which was moved to View Script Tags

+- Data Layer info move to View Data Layer

+- Consents Info now in View Consents

+- New hotkey to launch the extension popup:
+  - _Ctrl+Shift+U_ for Windows systems
+  - _Command+Shift+U_ for Macs

 Features to come:

-* Show the Info in a Plugin Panel rather than the Web console
+- Show the Info in a Plugin Panel rather than the Web console

-* Include a Link to the Settings in AdminInterface
+- Include a Link to the Settings in AdminInterface

-* Launch preview with customer settingsId
+- Launch preview with customer settingsId

-* Include a link to the Settings JSON
+- Include a link to the Settings JSON

-* Show the CMP for different countries
+- Show the CMP for different countries

-* Data Layer info